pashpashpash/manga-reader/README.md

 ## Optional/Recommended running instructions

-I personally recommend running this in a Jupiter notebook (`anime_recap.ipynb`), as it allows you run the script one cell at a time, which is useful for debugging and understanding the process.
+I personally recommend running this in a Jupiter notebook ([anime_recap.ipynb](anime_recap.ipynb), as it allows you run the script one cell at a time, which is useful for debugging and understanding the process.